 The Principal Sponsors are the Coin Bearers, Veil Sponsors, Cord Sponsors, and Candle Lighters.
 For James and Nila's wedding, these tasks were undertaken by Stephen Griffith Earnhardt as Principal Sponsor & Best Man, and Karmen Slater Earnhardt as Principal Sponsor & Matron of Honour.
 Both Stephen and Karmen are from Jim's side of the family.
 The Coin Bearer and Ring Bearer was Stephen Tyler.
 The Candle Lighters were Ben and Shell.

-Brides in the Philippines usually wear a white dress, similar to those seen in the West.
-Nila took one from the Philippines for her wedding and also wore a white orchid in her hair.
+Brides in Philippines usually wear a white dress, similar to those seen in the West.
+Nila took one from Philippines for her wedding and also wore a white orchid in her hair.
 Grooms and other male guests usually wear a traditional white Baro ng Tagalog with black trousers.
 The baro is a thin silky embroidered shirt which is worn over a white tee-shirt.
 James wore a white jussi Barong Tagalog embroidered with black thread, plus a special black tie with a pearl pin, and a black & white beaded necklace, black trousers and black shoes.

 James and Nila chose the following music and songs for their wedding: